snshn/hotkeyd/README.md

 THANKS
 ---
-1. to Benjamin Bolton for sharing the code for keyd
+1. to Benjamin Bolton for sharing the keyd's source code